 To avoid any problems with a septic tank, it is very important that the tank is emptied on a regular basis.
-Well designed and professionally installed 1,000-gallon tanks only need to be emptied every 4-5 years, while other smaller tanks require an annual clearance.
-The frequency however, will depend on water usage and the number of people residing at the property.
+Well designed and professionally installed 1,000-gallon tanks as well as other smaller tanks require an annual clearance.
+The frequency may differ slightly depending on water usage and the number of people residing at the property.

 A professional plumber or drainage engineer can pump, empty and clean your tank, while they can also perform essential maintenance and septic tank repairs.
 They will also be able to advise on how frequently the septic tank needs to be emptied.

 If you haven’t your septic tank emptied on a regular basis, there may be some tell-tale signs that there is an issue.

 - Water and sewage backing up into the property

 - Foul odours around the septic tank and drain field